 |French Bulldog||Border Collie||Labrador Retriever|

 Each one of these breeds is fantastic in its own right.
-They were bred for different reasons, making them skilled and solid and specific areas.
+They were bred for different reasons, making them skilled and solid in specific areas.
 Even though they might not be the best with small children, they can still offer love and companionship to suitable homes.

 If you are looking for a family-friendly breed, just make sure to do your research.
 When you pick out a puppy or adopt from a shelter, make sure that your children, other pets, and you are compatible before committing.